danielfrg/gcp-llm-retrieval-augmentation/docs/2_create_embeddings.md

 ## Next step

-In the next step we will deploy a Cloud Run service that will use the index to perform similarity searches and expose it as an API.
+In the next step we will index this same dataset into Firestore that will act as our Document store for the agent and Frontend UI.